lowRISC/opentitan/doc/ug/documentation.md

 These steps require the installation of the dependencies outlined in the following section.
 All processing steps as well as the invocation to Hugo are combined in the script `util/build_docs.py`.

-### Prerequisites

-The documentation build requirements are covered in the [install instructions 'System preperation' section]({{< relref "install_instructions#system-preparation" >}}).
-You don't need to install the compiler or fpga tools for building documentation.

 ### Running the server

 In order to run a local instance of the documentation server run the following command from the root of the project repository.